farshidrezaei/go-crud/Readme.md

 ### Step 2:

-Creating the User Table Execute the following SQL query to create a table named User inside your MySQL database.
+Creating the Users Table Execute the following SQL query to create a table named users inside your MySQL database.
 We will use this table for all of our future operations.

 ```mysql